Outright Gift of Life Insurance

 Name us a beneficiary of the policy.
 This gift is as simple as updating your beneficiary designation form with the policy holder.
 You can designate us as the primary beneficiary for a percentage or specific amount.
 You can also make us the contingent beneficiary so that we will receive the balance of your policy only if your primary beneficiary doesn't survive you.

 Make an outright gift of a new policy.
 You can take out a new policy and irrevocably name Scottish Rite Hospital as the owner and the beneficiary of the insurance contract.
 This method may be particularly attractive for the younger donor.
-Whether you make one single premium payment for the policy or pay annual premiums, each payment is tax deductible as a charitable gift.
+Whether you make one single premium payment for the policy or pay annual premiums, each payment is tax deductible as a charitable gift when you itemize.

 - Contact Mike Stimpson at 214-559-7886 or Mike.Stimpson@tsrh.org for additional information on life insurance.